 To get a sense of what the TC community is like, be encouraged to listen to our “Voices of Trinity Canton” podcast series (under “podcasts” in the menu above).
 Those podcasts often reference our COx groups, which comprise the “meat and potatoes” of church life and meet weekly (see the Calendar of Events tab for meeting options).
 For more details on joining a COx group, send an email to email@example.com.

-We also host monthly gatherings (typically, the second Sunday) for collective worship and fellowship; TC’s next monthly gathering will take place on Sunday, October 10, at 9:30am at Northeast Community Park (on Knox Lane on Manhattan’s east side).
-Due to COVID-19, our monthly gatherings, which have typically convened on the KSU campus at Danforth Chapel, are now happening in-person (and outdoors) and sometimes (e.g., poor weather) online via Zoom.
-If you would like to receive regular updates on how to join our gatherings, send a quick note to email@example.com, and we will provide the mtg details.
+We also host monthly gatherings (typically, the second Sunday) for collective worship and fellowship; TC’s next monthly gathering will take place on Sunday, November 14, at 9:30am at Danforth Chapel (on the K-State campus).
+If you would like to receive regular updates on how to join our gatherings, send a quick note to firstname.lastname@example.org.

 TC also routinely offers prayer gatherings and practical courses on the Christian faith (Alpha), including the Alpha Youth Series, as well as marriage (i.e., the Marriage Course and the Marriage Preparation Course).